writingteacher/rob-whyte-portfolio/README.md

 <img style="float:left;" src="images/ux-rob-whyte-2.png" class="responsive"/>
 <br />
 <br />
 ## White paper
-Independent onboarding project.Research and wri.
+Based in Tokyo, this client sells heavy lift drones and operates a drone pilot school.
 ##### The problem
-The client needed a white paper to document the the technicla and fianciali feaviliy of heavy lift drones for remote construction projects.
+The client needed a white paper to document the technical and financial feasibility of heavy lift drones for remote construction projects.
 ##### My role
 Conducted technical and financial research.
 Developed cost scenarios.
 Completed all layout and document design work.
 ##### Results
-Sucesfully delivered a 17-page PDF before the project deadline.
+Successfully delivered a 17-page PDF before the project deadline.
 ##### Tools
 * InDesign
 * Photoshop